kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 - **Deletion of superfluous information**: Finished Workloads do not store any useful runtime-related information (which is stored by Jobs), nor are they useful for debugging.
 They could possibly be useful for auditing purposes, but this is not a primary concern.
-- **Decreasing kueue memory footprint**: Finished Workloads are loaded during kueue's initialization and kept in memory, consuming resources unnecessarily.
+- **Decreasing Kueue memory footprint**: Finished Workloads are loaded during Kueue's initialization and kept in memory, consuming resources unnecessarily.
 - **Freeing up etcd storage**: Finished Workloads are stored in etcd memory until Kubernetes' built-in GC mechanism collects them, but by default, Custom Resources are stored indefinitely.